-As at 31 December 2021, the Group's securities investment in the shares ("TH Shares") of Town Health International Medical Group Limited ("Town Health") (a company whose shares are listed on the Main Board of the Stock Exchange with stock code: 3886) had a fair value of approximately HK\$51.7 million and an investment amount of approximately HK\$142.0 million.
-As at 31 December 2021, the fair value of the Group's investment in Town Health accounted for approximately 7.8% of the Group's total assets.
-The Group recognised a fair value gain on its investment in the TH Shares of approximately HK\$16.9 million for the Year.
-No dividend income was received from Town Health for the Year.
-During the Year, the Group disposed of 2,398,000 TH Shares.
-The proceeds from such disposal amounted to approximately HK\$1.4 million and an increase in fair value from the disposal of approximately HK\$0.7 million was recorded in other comprehensive income of the Group.
+As at 31 December 2022, the Group's securities investment in the shares ("TH Shares") in Town Health International Medical Group Limited ("Town Health") (a company whose shares are listed on the Main Board of the Stock Exchange with stock code: 3886) had a fair value of approximately HK\$44.7 million and an investment amount of approximately HK\$142.0 million.
+As at 31 December 2022, the fair value of the Group's investment in Town Health accounted for approximately 8.3% of the Group's total assets.
+The Group recognised a fair value loss of approximately HK\$7.1 million on its investment in the TH Shares for the Year.
+The Group received dividend income from Town Health of approximately HK\$176,000 for the Year (2021: nil).
+During the Year, the Group did not dispose of any of its holding in TH Shares.